You’re over-planning and getting worked up before it’s even here. Completely resigning from Christmas feels like the only option at this point.

 Kris Kringle works easily, everyone cooks a dish, people muck in to tidy up, the booze cupboard is healthy, a game is played or a walk is taken, lots of fun/crazy photos are posed for, and after phone calls to family on the other side of the world people listen to the news from home and then give each other a hug before getting back to the fun times.
 Something missing from your ‘normal’ Christmas?
 Check in with expats or reflect on your backpacker memories and make it the day you actually want it to be.

 9) On your own and don’t want to be?

-Don’t email or text this one.
+Don’t email or text if you’d like to spend Christmas with others.
 Find your brave and call someone, even an old friend or family member you haven’t spoken to in awhile.
 Tell them you’re on your lonesome this year, that you’d rather not be, and ask what they’re doing.
-They will hopefully invite you to spend the day with them, or they may be visiting in-laws or going away (try not to take that to heart), but making yourself a little vulnerable to people, even those you haven’t spoken to in awhile, is a building block for a much richer and better friendship.
-Which is the real cure to loneliness- not just the solution to dealing with isolation on one tricky day.
+Perhaps they’ll invite you to spend the day with them, but also they may be chock-o-block; visiting in-laws; or going away (try not to take that to heart).
+Making yourself a little vulnerable to people, even those you haven’t spoken to in awhile, is a building block for a much richer and better friendship.
+Which is the real cure to loneliness- not just a solution to dealing with isolation on one tricky day.

 10) On your own and DO want to be?